Key Takeaways

 Is Super Stay® Lumi-Matte good for oily skin?

 Yes.
 Set only the T-zone, use thin layers, and blot before touch-ups.
-It controls shine better than most drugstore foundations without looking flat.
+It controls shine better than most drugstore foundations without looking flat for oily skin.

 Does Super Stay® Lumi-Matte oxidize?